pratik3098/AdvancedSmartContract/README.md

  When approving the transactions, error checking has been done to ensure wallet has enought balance and the payee is a valid address.

+ ## Efficiency
+ The consensus operations are optimized to work eifficiently, even thought the loops are being used.
+It is made sure that loops break as soon as the consensus is reached.